 Though largely attributed to the No Child Left Behind Act, academic success has long been measured by standardized testing and achieved credits and grades from core curriculum as a metric for achievement, leaving students’ emotional needs and social development neglected and undervalued.
 However, thanks in part to the federal ESSA law around education introduced in 2015, schools are starting to understand and accommodate the need for curriculum that highlights social-emotional learning (SEL).
 SEL curriculum is dedicated to helping students gain skills and understanding in areas such as goal-setting, responsible decision-making, self-awareness, self-regulation, social awareness, and building relationships.

-Healthier attitudes about self, increases in mood, and decreases in emotional stress for students
+Healthier attitudes about self, increases in emotional wellness, and decreases in emotional stress for students

 Better student-teacher relationships